By using this site, you agree to the use of cookies.

 Saio-Dai

-In the 8th century, the Emperor decided to appoint one of his daughters as a holly maiden who commited herself to the service of the deity.
+In the 8th century, the Emperor decided to appoint one of his daughters as a holy maiden who dedicated herself to the service of the deity.

 Such princesses were called “Saio”.
-After receiving hard training, they became the head priestesses of the Shrine.
+After completing harsh training, they became the head priestesses of the Shrine.
 The system of the “Saio” had lasted for almost 400 years until the middle of the 13th century.
-She is called “Saio-Dai” now.
-Saio-Dai is seated in a palanquin carried on men’s shoulders.
-She is followed by suites, warriors, court ladies, carriages for high ranked court ladies and so on.
+The head priestess is currently called “Saio-Dai”.
+She is seated in a palanquin carried on men’s shoulders.
+Suites, warriors, court ladies, carriages for high ranked court ladies and such follow her closely.

 Munanori-Onna